 Be honest and transparent, if you're running behind, as soon as you know, let the customer know, they'll appreciate your honesty and it will give them time to rearrange any plans they have around picking their car up or taking it out if you're a mobile guy.

 If the job hasn't come out quite as you had hoped, ask the simple question, "are you happy with it?" if they say yes then it's happy days.

 But if you're not happy with it, then maybe come clean if you think it will come back to haunt you.

 (Why do we always seem to get black dots in a white paint job, or white dots in a black paint job, AND RIGHT WHERE THE REPAIR WAS!)

 If it's a small imperfection just say you can re-do it at the customers' convenience or offer a small discount (it's cheaper than a rework!) at least then you have taken control of the situation, by letting the customer have control over the situation, which in turn drops their defences down, making them more relaxed and likely to pay without fuss (unless you get that one magnifying glass customer).
 In any case - you have done the right thing and your reputation for honesty will go a LONG way.

 Business cards with an appointment section on the opposite side to your business details

-A simple business card with the date of a customers book in date, total price, description of work and deposit amount taken will help make the customers life easier - which again, goes a long way.
+A simple business card with the date of a customers book in date, total price, description of work and deposit amount is taken will help make the customers' life easier - which again, goes a long way.

 Tom - SMART Estimator Founder